What are we proposing?

 Providing a boost and injection of vibrancy into the retail landscape along the Avenue Corridor, by providing:

-- Almost 35,000 square feet of retail space
+- 4,038 square metres of retail space

 - Retail at street level in "Building A" and "Building B"